Ettwiller/RIMS-seq/README.md

 ## Requirements before starting
 Samtools (version xx)
 Bedtools (version xx)
-MoSDi(https://bitbucket.org/tobiasmarschall/mosdi/src/master/) are required to be installed on your system
+and MoSDi (https://bitbucket.org/tobiasmarschall/mosdi/src/master/) are required to be installed on your system

 ## 1. mapping.pl
 Adapters need to be removed and the reads mapped to the reference genome.
 If not using this script, the mapping should be done using BWA-mem